 Bostonians Lament Loss Of 137-Year-Old Pub And Its Trove Of History

 Doyle's Café, which has been serving up drinks and food to locals, famous politicians and Hollywood celebs in Jamaica Plain since 1882, is expected to close its doors by the end of October.
-Its owner says he can't afford to keep the business running in the Boston neighborhood..
+Its owner says he can't afford to keep the business running in the Boston neighborhood.

 The landmark pub may not be fancy, but Doyle's is the kind of place where you might find a governor hanging out.